OhItsCaleb/KiloBitcoin/README.md

 ## Introduction

 KiloBitcoin is a decentralized, ultra-lightweight, and scalable blockchain designed to enable **everyone to be their own bank**.
 It aligns with Bitcoin's original vision of decentralization and financial sovereignty while overcoming the limitations of accessibility, speed, and scalability.
-By leveraging advanced technologies like **Proof of History (PoH)** and a **Directed Acyclic Graph (DAG)**, KiloBitcoin creates a fast, inclusive, and eco-friendly blockchain.
+By leveraging advanced technologies like **Proof of History (PoH)**, **UNLs** and a **Directed Acyclic Graph (DAG)**, KiloBitcoin aims to create a fast, inclusive, and eco-friendly blockchain.

 ---